 Output increased steadily and production records were broken but then in the late 1960s it was becoming obvious that the main Beeston and Eleven Yard seams were becoming exhausted and the cost of developing new ones was prohibitive.
 It was a problem that was widespread and wasn’t helped by an unofficial strike in October 1969 when all of Yorkshire’s pits ground to a halt for the first time since 1926.
-The men were striking over surface workers pay just as the Central Electricity Generating Board was making a decision about the new Drax power station.
+The men were striking over pay rates for surface workers just as the Central Electricity Generating Board was making a decision about the new Drax power station.

 According to documents in the National Archives local management were sensitive about announcing closure during the strike, especially since that of nearby Primrose Hill pit at Swillington had already been announced.
 By then Water Haigh had a workforce of about 630 and there was pressure for closure from further up the chain at Divisional Headquarters in Doncaster as the much more profitable pits being developed at Kellingley and elsewhere were short of men.
 Those over 60 were eligible for decent redundancy payments and pensions.

 So, after a great deal of blood, sweat and toil, accident and death, but also much laughter and camaraderie, coal production at Water Haigh came to an end on April 24th 1970.
 Hardly noticed by the outside world at the time it was the beginning of the end of a way of life in Woodlesford and the rest of the Rothwell district that has now gone forever.

 Click on the link below to listen to Frank Benson and Ken Watson, who were both colliery clerks, remember their working life at Water Haigh.